dzhavat/dzhavat.github.io/_posts/2019-02-17-deprecations-in-rxjs-v6-4-0.md

 ([PR](https://github.com/ReactiveX/rxjs/pull/4202) that introduced the deprecation)

 Did you know that `tap` can take `next`, `error` and `complete` callbacks?
 Honestly, I didn’t.
-I always thought `tap` takes just one function.
+I always thought `tap` takes only one function.
 So seeing this deprecation surprised me a bit but in a positive way because I discovered something new.

 Anyway, since `tap` takes the same type of callbacks as `subscribe`, that means the deprecation is the same as well.